-In her spare time, Beth is an avid reader, runner and gardener.
-She is frequently found at the playground playing with her children.
-Beth is very happy to be a part of the Brockport community and looks forward to sharing her love of nursing to create a lasting and positive experience for all of her students.
+In her spare time, Beth is an avid reader and gardener.
+She is frequently found at the playground playing with her two children.
+Beth is very happy to be a part of the Brockport community where she is able to share her love of nursing and create a lasting and positive experience for all of her students.

 Most recent presentations:

 10/19/2012 Podium Presentation: Preventing Adolescent Pregnancy: "Not Just a Women's Issue" National meeting, Nurse Practitioners in Women's Health.
 Research Presentation Award

 9/2012 National Webinar, CEU unit: Heavey, E. "Practical Strategies for Teaching Health Care Professionals Online," PESI educational services, 9/24/12.